datttrian/codecademy/views-in-django/djangodjitney/README.md

 - Remove the repository if exists
 - Clone the repository from Github
-- Switch to the `5-views-in-django` directory
+- Switch to the `views-in-django` directory
 - Create & activate a new virtual environment for the project
 - Switch to the `djangodjitney` directory
 - Install project dependencies